cshimvin/quiz-ms-2/README.md

 Bugs fixed:
 - Issue with incrementing questions and checkAnswer function in script.js - the _questionNum++_ statement was in the incorrect function which caused the quiz to increment the question number by a random number.
 This was moved to the checkAnswer function to correct this issue.
-- The CSS was not loading due to a typo in the href of the CSS link statment in index.html.
+- The CSS was not loading due to a typo in the href of the CSS link statement in index.html.
 This was fixed so it worked.

 ## Deployment